desmos-labs/desmos/x/reactions/spec/03-state.md

 - `0x10 | Subspace ID | -> bytes(NextReactionID)`

 ## Reaction
-A oost reaction is stored using the subspace id, the associated post id and its id combined as the key.
+A post reaction is stored using the subspace id, the associated post id and its id combined as the key.
 This allows to easily query:
 - all the reactions of a subspace;
 - all the reactions of a post;
 - a specific post's reaction.